moxiegirl/tutorial-changes/multi-player-storage.md

 4. Locate the `render()` method.
 5. Modify the `render()` method to add a text input and submit button to the application.

-    The following code adds these:
+    The following code echos the `person.name` and `person.avatarURL` properties from the profile on the display:

     ```javascript
     render() {